“Uncle Kaz, is the bathroom occupied?”

 “Will the others be okay on their own?”

-Kiryu just nodded, Ayako would keep an eye on the younger kids, he really got lucky with them.
-All of them were so responsible and looked out for each other.
+Kiryu just nodded.
+Ayako would keep an eye on the younger kids, he really got lucky with them.
+All of them were so responsible and were looking out for each other.

-Fortunately, they didn’t need to go far, Majima spotted Haruka first and froze.
+Fortunately, they didn’t need to go far, Majima spotted Haruka first and froze in his step.
 A strange emotion flickered over his face and he said: “She’s really gotten big, eh?
 Wasn’t she nothing more than a lil’ squirt last time I saw her?”

 “Uncle Kaz, Majima-san, look!”

 The men obediently followed her gaze to the sky, they couldn’t help but comply.
 A swarm of little birds circled over the beach until suddenly they rushed down, close enough over their heads to feel the wind their wings produced.
-Haruka let out a loud, carefree laugh, swirling on her toed as she’d done it a few times since they had moved to Okinawa.
+Haruka let out a loud, carefree laugh, swirling on her toes in a motion she had adopted since they had moved to Okinawa.
 Like a princess, no, like a truly content little girl.
 It never failed to make Kiryu smile.

 “In the end ya’ve got ya own family after all, ne, Kiryu-chan?”